-For example, it was her grandmother who worked to care for the children and homes of the feminists who joined the workforce.
+For example, it was her grandmother who cared for the children and homes of the feminists who joined the workforce.
 Domestic work like she did was poorly paid and rarely acknowledged by feminists.

-Some of the main issues of feminism completely forget black women such as Kendall’s grandmother.
-For example, birth control was a top priority for feminists while women of color struggled to even have access to good education or basic healthcare.
+Birth control was a another top priority for feminists.
+Meanwhile, women of color struggled to even have access to good education or basic healthcare.
 Who was fighting for them?
-Kendall believes that the problem lies in the fact that most feminists just don’t understand what it’s like to be disadvantaged.
+Kendall believes that most feminists just don’t understand what it’s like to be disadvantaged.

-There are 42 million Americans who suffer hunger on a regular basis, and of those, 70 percent are women and children.
+There are 42 million Americans who suffer hunger on a regular basis, and of those, 70% are women and children.
 Experiencing hunger and poverty affects you for life, yet feminists tend to overlook this suffering almost entirely.